Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Numerical Experiments

 \section{Numerical Experiments}

-To evaluate the performance of the proposed algorithm, we tested and compared SNQ2 with several existing algorithms (Minimax-Q~\cite{MiniMax-Q:1994}, WoLF-PHC~\cite{Policy-Hill-Climb:Bowling}, Single-Q~\cite{MARL:Tan}) for three zero-sum game environments: a two-agent Pursuit-Evasion Game (PEG)~\cite{bounded-rational-PEG:2020}, in which the Pursuer aims to capture the Evader; a sequential Rock-Paper-Scissor game (sRPS), in which the two agents play Rock-Paper-Scissor repeatedly till one gets four consecutive wins; and a Soccer game as in~\cite{MiniMax-Q:1994}.
+To evaluate the performance of the proposed algorithm, we tested and compared SNQ2L with four existing algorithms (Minimax-Q~\cite{MiniMax-Q:1994}, Two-agent Soft-Q~\cite{Balance-Two-Player-Soft-Q:2018}, WoLF-PHC~\cite{Policy-Hill-Climb:Bowling}, Single-Q~\cite{MARL:Tan}) for three zero-sum game environments: a Soccer game as in~\cite{MiniMax-Q:1994}, a two-agent Pursuit-Evasion Game (PEG)~\cite{bounded-rational-PEG:2020} and a sequential Rock-Paper-Scissor game (sRPS).